jacekkow/qa-cas-ldap-auth/README.md

 Default permission level for authenticated user.
 Used when no other permission level was configured in LDAP directory.

-Must be one of the constants:
+Must be set to one of the following constants:

 * `QA_USER_LEVEL_BASIC`
 * `QA_USER_LEVEL_APPROVED`